HOW TO BECOME A RECORDING ARTIST 101

 get used to writing emails.

-don't bother pigeons and planes, work on yourself as an artist and they will notice you.
+don't bother BIG PUBLISHERS, work on yourself as an artist and they will notice you.

 keep the personal STUFF in your finsta.